cbarry/cbarry.github.io/posts/tuesday-week-3-2-2.md

 ---
 title: "Cake Financial (LTV, Tuesday, Week 3)"
-date: "2012-02-08"
+date: '2012-02-08'
-categories:
-  - "launching-technology-ventures"
-tags:
+tags: ['launching-technology-ventures', 'year-two']
-  - "ltv"
 layout: layouts/post.njk
 ---

-MVP/hypothesis does NOT have to directly contribute to product development.
+MVP/hypothesis does NOT have to directly contribute to product development.\
 Example: you could test whether 40-55 y/o males will share their investment decisions by running a three-month public portfolio management contest

-It's really easy to say "test hypotheses rigorously" and "assume nothing."
+It's really easy to say "test hypotheses rigorously" and "assume nothing."\
 It's a lot harder to do in practice, and there are sometimes false positives and false negatives.

 PR and snazzy launches: sometimes appropriate, sometimes not.